 Why Did I Buy the 2023 Union Strata Bindings?

 I bought these because I enjoyed the Union Contact Pro Bindings, and I wanted the next level up in upgrades and features.
 The 2022/2023 Union Strata Bindings offer three core features that I was looking for.

->

-> - They are a freestyle snowboard binding for under $350.
-Normally, these bindings are $319, and I’ve seen some retailers like Evo selling it on sale for $249 here.
+- They are a freestyle snowboard binding for under $250.
+Last year, these bindings sold for $319, and now they are on sale for $249 here.

-> - They have a comfortable ankle strap that offers some response.
+- They have a comfortable ankle strap that offers some response.

 - They have an incredible shock absorption thanks to the generous level of foam padding that Union added into the base.